bookofproofs/bookofproofs.github.io/_sources/history/19th-century/vinogradov.md

 * However it was Vinogradov who, in a series of papers in the 1930s, brought the method to its full potential.
 * In it Vinogradov proved that every sufficiently large odd integer can be expressed as the sum of three primes.
 * Recent research on the type of problems studied by Vinogradov shows that his methods are still the most powerful available to obtain yet further results.
-* Vinogradov made many other contributions, for example to the theory of distribution of power residues, non-residues, indices and primitive roots.
 * Even in Edmund Landau's three volume work on number theory, published in 1927, prominence is given to Vinogradov's methods.
 * Vinogradov headed the Soviet delegation again at the 5th  General Assembly at Dubna in 1966.
 * Vinogradov gave a dinner for the participants at his own expense and personally addressed the invitation cards.